When I’m grill shopping, I never want to compromise on quality for the sake of price and end up with the easy-bake oven of barbecues.

 The Char-Griller is a top pick for me, not only because it has a great list of key features, but it is also a bad ass looking machine and reminds me of professional smoker-style grills.

-Don’t get me wrong, I’m not just into it for looks, this grill ranks up in my top three because it’s powerful, and reasonably spacious for the price tag.
+Don’t get me wrong, I’m not just into it for looks, this grill ranks at the top because it’s powerful, and reasonably spacious for the price tag.
 The great styling is just a nice bonus to make the neighbors jealous.

 TheE3001 Grillin’ Pro offers 40,800 BTUs of total grilling power over a roomy 438 square inches.
 This is slightly smaller than the Char-Broil in our top spot, but nothing so significant that you’re really going to notice.
 It also has a 192 square inch warming rack, which is great for toasting buns, and a nice 12,000 BTU side burner, which I like for grilling up some onions for burners or hot dogs.